PMendes88/Global-Superstore-Sales-Analysis/README.md

 | 2               | 369696        |

 The monthly revenue trend for 2014 shows fluctuations throughout the year.
-Notably, there is a significant peak in November and December, likely due to holiday shopping.
-This suggests that seasonal factors play a crucial role in revenue generation.
+Notably, there is a significant peak in November and December, likely due to holiday shopping which suggests that seasonal factors may play a crucial role in revenue generation.

-## 3. Which customer segment is most profitable?
+## 3. Which customer segment is the most profitable?

 To know which of the three customer segments is the most profitable I grouped the segments and filtered them by profit and revenue, also adding the profit margin for a more clear and concise picture.